-As the candy coating cools and hardens it will shrink slightly and retract from the mold.
-You can tell if the lollipop is hardened by carefully holding the mold up over your head and checking to see the the candy is one even color.
+- As the chocolate cools and hardens it will shrink slightly and retract from the mold.
+You can tell if the lollipop is hardened by carefully holding the mold up over your head and checking to see the candy is one even color.

 To un-mold your candy, you have a few options

 - Gently tug on the stick and pull the candy out of the mold

 - Place your hand over the candy, turn the mold upside down and allow the candy to fall out of the mold into your hand.

 - Place a baking sheet over the candy, turn the mold and the baking sheet upside down allowing the candy to fall out onto the baking sheet.

 - If you have overfilled the candy mold and the lollipop has excess chocolate around the edges, allow the candy to warm up to room temperature.

 - Then use a small knife to carefully cut off the excess candy.